gaTTTo113/Python-for-not-so-Beginners/Advanced/popen.md

 ### Popen Constructor

-The underlying process creation and management in this module is handled by the `Popen` class.
-It offers a lot of flexibility so that developers are able to handle the less common cases not covered by the convenience functions.

-Execute a child program in a new process.
-On POSIX, the class uses `os.execvp()`-like behavior to execute the child program.
-On Windows, the class uses the Windows  `CreateProcess()`  function.
-The arguments to  `Popen` are as follows.
+To execute a child program in a new process use `Popen` class.

-An example of passing some arguments to an external program as a sequence is:
+Passing some arguments to an external program as a sequence:
 ```
 Popen(["ls", "-la"])
 ```